Latha-b97/CUDA/README.md

     Synchronization_WithParallelReduction - Synchronize the threads using __syncthreads() call

-    ( Examples I learned from Nvidia and Udemy courses)
+    ( Examples learned from Nvidia and Udemy courses)